makrai/notes/sardari22-depression-english.md

     from 40 speakers with a major depressive disorder, rated using the Quick Inventory of Depressive Symptomatology- Self Report (QIDS-SR) scale (Cohn+ 2018)
+* DAIC-WOZ (Gratch+ 2014)
-* DAIC-WOZ (Gratch+ 2014), which comprises interviews between participants (patients) and a virtual questioner.
-As we are aiming to develop a generalized depression detection model, we use this dataset that is spoken in English and contains more sample data (higher number of participants compared to other dataset)
+  * interviews between participants (patients) and a virtual questioner
+  * to develop a generalized depression detection model, we use this dataset
+  * spoken in English, more sample data, ie? more participants compared to other dataset
 * depression detection systems based on both visual and vocal features .
 For
   * Yang+ (2017) proposed a hybrid depression classification and estimation method using the fusion of audio, video and textual information and the